cxpartners/sepa-customer-platform/doc/architecture/decisions/0009-custom-frontend-application-backstage-users.md

 * Without in-depth experience of this solution, it is not initially clear how much Web portals can support a custom journey, and if so, how difficult it would be to build (what level of custom coding would be required?).
 * Potentially requires more domain specific knowledge & resources in terms of Dynamics, Portals & Liquid templating language, to customise and maintain this solution.

-### 3. Use Microsoft's Dynamics 365 Web Portals to provide & manage the interface.
+### 3. Use Microsoft's Dynamics existing UI and add custom workflows, apps and UI components to support the permit workflow.

 Microsoft Dynamics 365 would be configured & customised to provide custom workflows and custom UI elements using the Unified Interface.